jhelovuo/RustDDS/README.md

 This is still work-in-progress.
 Currently, the implementation is complete enough to do data exchange with [ROS2][ros2-url] software.

+## Version 0.5.0

+This release breaks compatibility with 0.4.0.
+Differences are
+* Naming convention is morr Rust-like, instead of DDS convention - mostly capitalization and underscores.
+* Some functions new require owned `String` instead of `&str`.
+Just add `.to_string()` to fix.
+* Key size detection (is it over 16 bytes?) is now implemented in a trait with derive macro.

 ## Features Status

 * Discovery ✅